 “Likewise,” I said heading out the door.

-Adrenalin surged around my body causing my hands to shake.
+Adrenalin surged around my body, causing my hands to shake.
 Was I angry, disappointed, or hurt?
-I was certainly confused by this turn of events even though half of me had been expecting something.
+I was certainly confused by this turn of events, even though half of me had been expecting something.
 My relationship with Tracy had recently cooled.
 Was it because she and Cedric had been an item for a while?
 Anyway, although finding them together was a shock, I now had a clean field to decide my future without emotional entanglements.

-I opened the vehicle doors and boot, then piece by piece transferred the valuable equipment from the cupboard under the stairs.
+I opened the vehicle doors and boot and, piece by piece, transferred the valuable equipment from the cupboard under the stairs.
 The well-practiced routine didn’t take long.
 I knew exactly where everything went, so it all fitted in and didn’t rattle around under way.

 The main console came in a solid wood cabinet with a removable lid comprising two turntables, a pre-amplifier, and a mixing console with a microphone.
 A separate external amplifier fed two large meter-high speakers.
 A sound-on-light, a unit that fed off the pre-amp music signals and transferred them to mobile light boxes, which reverberated off the bass, mid-range, and treble frequencies.
 A few bubble-light machines to reflect mysterious shadow patterns via a projector onto any wall or ceiling, and lamps for special effects.

 I was about fourteen when introduced to the emerging concept of a disco.
 We were heading to southern Spain and paused overnight in Tossa del Mar.
-A delightful unspoiled village in north-eastern Spain where an English couple ran a disco in the basement of a hotel on the beach.
+A delightful unspoiled village in north-eastern Spain, where an English couple ran a disco in the basement of a hotel on the beach.
 The dolly bird wait staff had a white line stitched around the bottom edge of their briefest miniskirts, which when highlighted in the dark by the ultraviolet bulbs were mesmerizing to a teenage boy seriously distracted by increasing levels of testosterone.

 As soon as I had an opportunity, I formed my own disco, then met Cedric when performing at Harlequins Rugby Club.
 He played for their third team and expressed an interest in joining me in my venture.
-In the space of a year Cedric and I had amassed over a thousand singles and dozens of LPs which we stacked into a custom-made timber cabinet.
+In the space of a year Cedric and I had amassed over a thousand singles and dozens of LPs, which we stacked into a custom-made timber cabinet.
 A removable lid revealed the discs organised in rows and sub divided into different categories for easy selection.
 It was heavy and needed two persons to lift it but pumped up after the bedroom confrontation, I managed to heave it into the back seat alone.

 I returned inside for a final check and heard the two of them at it upstairs.
-Tracy’s orgasmic shrieks reminded me only two days ago, it was me pleasuring her.
+Tracy’s orgasmic shrieks reminded me only two days ago, when it was me pleasuring her.
 My heart skipped a beat.
-She wasn’t much of a girlfriend, rarely said anything meaningful and I knew she didn’t love me.
+She’d not been much of a girlfriend, rarely said anything meaningful and I knew she didn’t love me.
 Notwithstanding, I was fond of her and had grown accustomed to her kooky idiosyncrasies and tolerated her frequent demands for money.
 I’d given up counting how many hours I’d waited to pay for yet another pair of shoes.
 I don’t know why I had been so generous with her.
-Maybe it was because she reminded me of Spain where we had met.
+Maybe it was because she reminded me of Spain, where we had met.
 But why had she gone off me?
 Was I too tall or skinny, did my full beard tickle her neck, or was my long hair too effeminate?
 Perhaps Cedric had a bigger wallet?